-This load group 2 switch provides power to the water pump relay which in turn powers the water pump for the air conditioner and cockpit coolers.
-This switch must be turned on to operate the air conditioner, but is not required for the cockpit cooler - the cockpit cooler will cool more efficiently with the water pump working.
-Also, the air conditioner seacock located under the floor of the helm storage compartment (the remote seacock arm extends through the floor of the helm storage compartment) must be open.
+This load group 2 switch provides power to the air/cooler pump relay which in turn powers the air/cooler pump for the air conditioners and cockpit cooler.
+This switch must be turned on to operate the air conditioners.
+It is not required for the cockpit cooler although the cockpit cooler will cool much more efficiently with the air/cooler pump operating.
+The air conditioner seacock beneath the floor of the helm storage compartment must be open when this pump is in operation.

-Battery Charger
+· Battery Charger